 Changes you may feel in the third trimester:

 - Realistic dreams

 In the last weeks of the pregnancy stage, the baby’s growth was relatively quick.
 The organs like the lungs, the kidney is at the stage of finishing, and the brain continues to develop.
 You have been restricted to travel in the last few days, and it is advisable to stay near your doctor.

 How can you deal with changes?

 It’s time to start practicing kegel exercise that supports strengthening your pelvic floor.
 Try to avoid drinking any fluid at late night which helps to cut your bathroom trips.
 Also, sleep on your left side because it is best for the baby’s circulation.

 Pregnancy, childbirth, and the preceding few months with a new child are unlike every other time in life.
 They are complete with the latest experiences, excellent uncertainty, upheavals, and lots of new emotions.

-Getting regular prenatal care is essential throughout every trimester of pregnancy.
-A doctor can assure you that the fetus meets its developmental milestones and that the pregnant women are in incorrect health.
+Getting regular prenatal care is essential throughout all trimesters of pregnancy.
+A doctor can assure you that the fetus meets its developmental milestones and that the pregnant women are in in correct health.